xthemadgenius/btcrec-cli/docs/Usage_Examples/2020-05-08_Recovering_Blockchain_Wallet_Passwords/Example.md

 **Run BTCRecover on the Wallet File**

-`python3 btcrecover.py --wallet btcrecover/test/test-wallets/blockchain-v2.0-wallet.aes.json --blockchain-secondpass --typos-case --typos-delete --typos 4 --passwordlist docs/Usage_Examples/2020-05-08_Recovering_Blockchain_Wallet_Passwords/passwordListTest_1.txt
+`python btcrecover.py --wallet btcrecover/test/test-wallets/blockchain-v2.0-wallet.aes.json --blockchain-secondpass --typos-case --typos-delete --typos 4 --passwordlist docs/Usage_Examples/2020-05-08_Recovering_Blockchain_Wallet_Passwords/passwordListTest_1.txt
 `

 ## Example 3 - Same as example 2 but using a wallet extract

 **Extract Sample Data from a Wallet File to solve a second password**

-`python3 ./extract-scripts/extract-blockchain-second-hash.py ./btcrecover/test/test-wallets/blockchain-v2.0-wallet.aes.json
+`python ./extract-scripts/extract-blockchain-second-hash.py ./btcrecover/test/test-wallets/blockchain-v2.0-wallet.aes.json
 `
 We will then be prompted for the main wallet password which we know is btcr-test-password